WPI-AIM/ambf_docs/sphinx/tutorials.rst

 Tutorials
 =========

-The tutorial is split into several subsections, and it is meant to be read in a sequential fashion.
+The tutorials are split into several subsections, and are meant to be read in a sequential fashion.
 Users are encouraged to read the tutorial before moving on to the full :ref:`C++ reference <reference>`.

 .. only:: builder_html and (not singlehtml)